 7.1.1 Inclusion criteria

-All consecutive adult patients undergoing bilateral tonsillectomy in a two-month period between 7th of April and 8th September 2025.
+All consecutive adult patients undergoing bilateral tonsillectomy in a two-month period between 1st of August 2025 to 31st of July 2026.
 Adult patients will be defined as >18 years of age at the time of their surgery.
 All patients will need to be English speaking.

 7.1.2 Exclusion criteria